-Zomato filed its Draft Red Herring Prospectus in April, 2021 for its proposed Initial Public Offering (IPO) for such number of equity shares of $\mathfrak{F}1$ each, aggregating to up to $\mathfrak{F82,500}$ million.
-This comprised of Offer for Sale of up to such number of equity shares by the Company aggregating up to $\mathfrak{F7,500}$ million.
+Zomato filed its Draft Red Herring Prospectus in April, 2021 for its proposed Initial Public Offering (IPO) for such number of equity shares of ₹1 each, aggregating to up to ₹82,500 million.
+This comprised of Offer for Sale of up to such number of equity shares by the Company aggregating up to ₹7,500 million.
 The Offer for Sale of shares by the Company was duly approved in the respective meetings of Audit Committee and the Board of Directors held on April 27, 2021.
-The Company considered and decided on reduction in the size of the Offer for Sale to such number of Equity Shares, as would aggregate upto $\mathfrak{F3,750}$ million from the originally contemplated $\mathfrak{F7,500}$ million.
-Zomato filed the Red Herring Prospectus with Registrar of Companies with updated size of its IPO to upto $\mathfrak{F93,750}$ million, comprising of such number of equity shares aggregating up to $\mathfrak{F3,750}$ million as part of Offer for Sale by the Company.
+The Company considered and decided on reduction in the size of the Offer for Sale to such number of Equity Shares, as would aggregate upto ₹3,750 million from the originally contemplated ₹7,500 million.
+Zomato filed the Red Herring Prospectus with Registrar of Companies with updated size of its IPO to upto ₹93,750 million, comprising of such number of equity shares of ₹1 each aggregating to ₹90,000 million as fresh issue and such number of equity shares aggregating up to ₹3,750 million as part of Offer for Sale by the Company.